 Adding the Green Peas to the Vegan Recipe

 Now we can add the green peas.
-You can either use fresh green peas, or use frozen peas.
+You can either use fresh green peas or use frozen peas.
 If you use frozen peas, you will need to defrost them first.
 If you add frozen peas to the pan, the temperature will come down quickly, and then it will take time for it to come back up.
 This will slow the cooking time.
-However, it isn’t a do or die kind of situation.

 Once cooked, serve warm with a sprinkling of fresh coriander.
 Enjoy with:

 - A side of Indian soft bread, such as roti, paratha, naan, or even pita.

 - A side of Indian spiced yogurt.